 As white prospectors rushed into the Sioux lands, the American government tabled the treaty and declared war on any native tribes that prevented it from taking over the land.
 When Sitting Bull refused to abide by these new conditions, the stage was set for confrontation.

 Sitting Bull's defense of his land was rooted both in the history of his culture and in the fate he believed awaited his people.
-At a Sun Dance Ceremony on the Little Bighorn River, where a large community of Native Americans had established a village, Sitting Bull danced for 36 consecutive hours.
-He finished his performance by informing villagers that he had received a vision in which the American army was defeated.
+At a Sun Dance ceremony on the Little Bighorn River, where a large community of Native Americans had established a village, Sitting Bull danced for 36 consecutive hours, slashed his arms as a sign of sacrifice, and deprived himself of drinking water.
+At the end of this spiritual ceremony he informed villagers that he had received a vision in which the American army was defeated.

 In June 1876, just a few days later, the chief led a successful battle against American forces in the Battle of the Rosebud.
 A week later he was engaged in battle again, this time against General George Armstrong Custer in the now famous Battle at Little Bighorn.
 There, Sitting Bull led thousands of Sioux and Cheyenne warriors against Custer's undermanned force, wiping out the American general and his 200-plus men.